Qawwal Bahauddin Khan: Lineage

 Bahauddin's sons have followed in his footsteps.
 In May 1999, Lok Virsa invited his sons Najmuddin and Saifuddin to perform at Islamabad at the National Youth Festival.
 In November–December 2005, they toured the UK, performing 13 concerts in 10 different cities.
 They went on to tour Switzerland in January 2006, performing in 6 cities.
 These concerts were arranged to raise funds for the victims of the 2005 Kashmir earthquake.
-Najmuddin and Saifuddin were recorded by Iran Radio, Zahidan, during their visit to Iran in 2000, and by the government network Pakistan Television as well the private ARY Digital network.
-They have received Hazrat Amir Khusro Award and New Qawali Talent Award for their performances.
-They released an audio-cassette in 2003 and in 2004.
+Najmuddin and Saifuddin were recorded by Iran Radio, Zahedan, during their visit to Iran in 2000, and by the government network Pakistan Television as well the private ARY Digital network.
+They have received 'Hazrat Amir Khusro Award' and 'New Qawali Talent Award' for their performances.

 After Qawwal Bahauddin Khan's death, the Sindh Minister for Sports and Culture established the Bahauddin Qawwal Award in his honor.